Getting Started

 DetectMate Config

-The log pipeline uses two DetectMate services, parser and detector.
-The parser splits the log line into meaningful tokens, which the detector then uses to identify anomalies.
-We need to configure the parser and detector.
-Since the detector needs to know which tokens it receives from the parser so it can look for anomalies, the two configurations are closely related.
+The log pipeline uses three DetectMate services: parser, detector and detector-rule.
+The parser splits the log line into meaningful tokens, which the two detectors then use to identify anomalies, each with a different strategy.
+We need to configure the parser and both detectors.
+Since the detectors need to know which tokens they receive from the parser so they can look for anomalies, all three configurations are closely related.

 Parser